tbs17/bdown/content/home/about.md

 # BI/O

-Tracy Shen is a Data Scientist at AccuWeather Inc. and PhD candidate at Penn State University.
-Her work is focused on leveraging weather to predict loss or gain for business partners while her research interests include user susceptibility prediction to fake news, etc.
+Tracy Shen is currently a Data Scientist at AccuWeather and PhD candidate for machine learning at Penn State University.
+She is also a research assistant at the Computational and Spatial Analysis Core of the Population Research Center(Nation's top 3) at Penn State.
+There she manages 4TB geotagged twitter database and provides twitter analysis for the university grant writing leveraging Pittsburgh Super Computer Center and Hadoop and Spark environments.
+Her research interest is in computational social science utilizing machine learning, natural language processing and network analysis methodology.
+She's affiliated to PIKE lab at the School of Information Sciences and Technology at Penn State, working on the SysFake project to detect fake news user susceptibility.
+Please see her full CV [here] (https://thinkregressively.netlify.com/Tracy_Resume_Jan2019).